 This is where lock picking- and my addiction to it- gets a little creepy.
 With my newfound superhero ability, I began sneaking through the city with my lock pick set.
 I started first by picking the old and unused locks around my neighborhood.
 Then I bumped up to, with their permission, my friends’ and families’ locks.
 Next I learned how to use bobby pins, paper clips, and soda bottles for my craft.
 Practice does make perfect.

 I began exploring my wide-open city unencumbered, using only the tools I discovered along the way.
-I can’t go into too much detail, but needless to say — I was giving MacGyver a run for his money.
+I can’t go into too much detail, but needless to say — I was giving MacGyver a run for his money on the old and unused locks in my city.

 Aaaaaand, the story ends here.
 I know!
 It was just about to get really juicy!
 Let’s just say that I got unbelievably lucky and that I’ve gained a new appreciation for the feeling of sunshine on my face.
-I also never wish to hide in an Italian restaurant’s dumpster ever, ever again.
+While my enjoyment in newfound knowledge previously seemed paramount, my desire to not be a criminal eventually won out.

 The Ethics of Lockpicking